auanasgheps/snapraid-aio-script/.github/ISSUE_TEMPLATE/bug_report.md

 **Please complete the following information:**
  - Distro: [e.g. Debian 12]
  - AIO Sceipt Version [e.g. 3.3.2]
+ - Have you tested the latest stable version or from dev branch?
+Yes/No

 **Additional context**
 Add any other context about the problem here.